Legion-Expansion/Legion-Expansion/CONTRIBUTING.md

 # Contributing

 Thank you for looking to contribute to the Legion Expansion.
-This project only accepts submissions from individuals who sign the Legion CLA.

 ## Tooling